Goodricke is engaged in the manufacture and cultivation of tea. The Company owns 17 tea estates spread

 produces Instant Tea at its plant located in Dooars, West Bengal primarily for the international market and

 has got a strong presence in Packet Tea domestic market through its various Brands.
 The Company is a public

 listed company and is listed on the Bombay Stock Exchange (BSE).

-The financial statements have been prepared in accordance with the generally accepted accounting
+These financial statements have been prepared in accordance with the generally accepted accounting

-All assets and liabilities have been classified as current or non current as per the Company''s
+All assets and liabilities have been classified as current or noncurrent as per the Company’s

 normal operating cycle and other criteria set out in the Schedule III to the Companies Act 2013.
 The Company

 has ascertained its operating cycle as twelve months for the purpose of current and noncurrent classification

 1.3 FIXED ASSETS